iLert/docs/incident-comms-and-status-pages/incidents.md

 ## What is an incident?

 Incidents are the main way to communicate with your users when you are experiencing user impacting issues with the services you provide to them.
-Incidents in iLert are specifically designed for the purpose of communicating with your users, as opposed to e.g. alerting on-call teams.
+Incidents in ilert are specifically designed for the purpose of communicating with your users, as opposed to e.g. alerting on-call teams.

 An incident has one or more affected services and will be